-There are no known studies about the effectiveness of maca as an aphrodisiac, or sexual pleasure enhancer, but all studies have shown that maca contains fatty acids and both zinc and iodine, all of which have been shown in scientific studies to increase arousal and sexual desire.
-Sadly, the jury is still out on whether or not maca is an aphrodisiac at this time, but there is a great deal of evidence to show it does supplement healthy sexual function.
+There are no known studies about the effectiveness of maca as an aphrodisiac, or sexual pleasure enhancer, but all studies indicate that maca contains fatty acids and both zinc and iodine, all of which have been shown in scientific studies to increase arousal and sexual desire.
+Sadly, the jury is still out on whether or not maca is an aphrodisiac at this time, but there is a great deal of evidence to show that it does supplement healthy sex.
+Can’t be bad, right?

-Maca studies have shown promise for using powdered maca as an alternative to antidepressants, and as a palliative for side effects common to taking certain antidepressants as well.
-There have been several double-blind studies that have shown evidence that maca has anti-depressant functions in men and women over time when consumed as a supplement in higher doses, and that it can relieve many of the sexual dysfunction symptoms common with SSRI antidepressant medication.
+Maca studies have shown promise for using powdered maca as an alternative to antidepressants, and as a palliative for reactions common to taking certain antidepressants as well.
+There have been several double-blind studies that have shown evidence that maca has anti-depressant functions over time when consumed as a supplement in higher doses, and that it can relieve many of the sexual dysfunction symptoms common with SSRI antidepressant medication.

 Alzheimer’s and Parkinson’s Treatment